LaureanoS/ECE-445/README.md

 Working with the schematic in Ki-Kad and choosing new components for the circuit:

-We have also chosen the galvanic isolation for which we have chosen a digital isolator:
+We have chosen the galvanic isolation for which we have chosen a digital isolator:

  -	Texas instruments  #ISO7320C: Voltage input: 3V ~ 5.5V , Voltage output: +-15V , 3.46$

+We have also chosen the DC-DC converter:

+ -	Texas instruments  #NMA0512DC: Voltage input: 5V , Voltage output: +-15V , 5.08$

  For this component after studying the datasheet we know it works better with some capacitors to get rid of small ripples that might appear int the input and output, so we selected three capacitors with that end:

- 2 1 uF Capacitors:
-  - TAIYO YUDEN  #TMR107B7105KA-T: 1 µF, ±10%,  1.60mm x 0.80mm, 0.17*2$

- 1 0.1 uF Capacitors:
-  - TAIYO YUDEN  #MSAST1L3YB5104MFNA01: 0.1 µF, ±20%, 1.00mm x 0.50mm, 0.21$

-After this the reference IC:

- - Analog Devices  #ADR4550BRZ-R7: Voltage Input:5.1V ~ 15V , Voltage output: 5V , 10.8$

-  For this component after studying the datasheet we know it works better with some capacitors and inductances to get rid of small ripples that might appear int the input and output, so we selected two capacitors and inductances with that end:

  2 2.2 uF Capacitors:
   - TAIYO YUDEN  #MSRLJ103SB5225MFNA01 : 1.2 µF, ±20%,  1mm x 0.5mm, 0.32*2$